domain-independent-dp/domain-independent-dp.github.io/index.md

 All of the above software are managed on [our GitHub repository](https://github.com/domain-independent-dp/didp-rs).

+## Software Using DIDP

+- [Discrete Optimization](https://github.com/airbus/discrete-optimization): a Python library providing models and solvers for combinatorial optimization problems such as routing and scheduling, maintained by Airbus.
+It uses DIDPPy as one of the backends.

 ## Modeling in DIDP

 We use Dynamic Programming Description Language (DyPDL) as a modeling formalism for DIDP, which is based on state transition systems.
 While it is named "Language", DyPDL is independent from particular programming languages or data formats, and we provide [Python](https://didppy.rtfd.io), [Rust](https://crates.io/crates/dypdl), and [YAML](https://crates.io/crates/didp-yaml) interfaces for it.

 We provide Python and YAML models used by our papers in a [repository](https://github.com/Kurorororo/didp-models/tree/main).

 ## Solvers for DIDP